ericwj/PsSecDrv/README.md

 ## Wow, this readme is long!
 OK here's the jump start.

+It isn't really safe to use SECDRV.
+All complaints aside, even if Microsoft has other reasons to remove it from Windows 10, this one is really good and enough all by itself.
+The objective might have been to make Windows 10 secure and allowing no excuses to compromise that goal.
+So use SECDRV (and by extension, this script) at your own risk!

 Disable Secure Boot in your BIOS if you have a modern say tablet which is BitLockered without you ever having done anything to make it so.
 SECDRV won't load with Secure Boot enabled.